toldandretold/hyperlit/resources/markdown/to-do_two/main-text.md

 >
 > If there are both main-text.md and main-text.html in the @book\_id folder, then the PageController.php finds which has the most recent update time stamp.
 >
-> If the most recently updated is the html, then the html is loaded into the read-book.blade.php view file (Hyperlit/resources/views/), and it is also converted, via MappedCommonmark.php, into the latest update of main-text.md the old main-text.md still exists, its in a different column of the databse, under a different time\_stamp, for version control.
+> If the most recently updated is the html, then the html is loaded into the read-book.blade.php view file (Hyperlit/resources/views/), and it <u id="hypercite_a34nwyw">is also converted, via MappedCommonmark.php, into the </u>latest update of main-text.md t<u id="hypercite_e0sv776">he old main-t</u>ext.md still exists, its in a different column of the databse, under a different time\_stamp, for <u id="hypercite_g7vfzaq">version control.
 But, actually, its characters are still updated, automatically, in so far as they are still on the page.
-So, if readers prefer an older, more original form of the document (as opposed to one that the author has edited), then they can continue to load that version, and comment on it.
+So</u>, if readers prefer an older, more original form of the document (as opposed to one that the author has edited), then they can continue to load that version, and comment on it.
 >
 > 3. With the most up-to-date html loaded into the browser, each letter is also inserted, row by row in a new column, with the latest time stamp.
 This is compared to the last time that the text had been saved in this position in the @book\_id table.
 >